emaicus/Rangers-and-Ruffians/classes.md

 Delicate and noble, the lady fair or prince of the people is a beacon of love and hope for their people.
 While used to living in the safety of their castle, they aren't afraid to go out into the wilds, as long as the wilds have warm beds and three square meals.
 **Standings:** Of noble birth, your character is loved by their people, but is prone to attacks by thieves and brigands.
 ##### Abilities:
-  * Swoon: Once per battle, you can play dead for a turn, avoiding further injury.
+  * Swoon: During battle, you can feint to avoid further damage.
+You may wake up after one turn.
-  * Savior of the Common Man: Peasants and town guards everywhere love and respect you.
+  * My People: Gain advantage when speaking with gaurds and +2 charisma when speaking with citizens in your family's territory.
-  * Beauty Incarnate: You can use their beauty to sway the minds of others. (+3 charisma when speaking to people attracted to their sex)
+  * Beauty Incarnate: Gain advantage and +2 charisma when speaking to individuals who find your sex attractive.
-  * Feint: You are good at dodging and countering.
+  * Feint: Once every three turns, you may roll a save on an enemy attack.

 ##### Stats:
   * Dexterity: 1